 Pam Stokell, Head of Academic Enrichment at King Alfred’s Academy in Wantage, said: “Michael Marshall gave a truly inspiring talk to our students and parents as part of our school’s series of Academic Enrichment Talks.
 We had a mixed audience with students from Year 6 to Year 13, as well as accompanying parents, and the questions raised by the students were a clear testament to how engaging and stimulating they found the talk.
 We would not hesitate to recommend Michael to other schools.”

 One parent who attended the talk said: “My two children and I were lucky enough to attend Michael Marshall’s first presentation on Flat Earth belief to a school.
 Flat Earth believers say we should “question everything” and Michael asked what if you apply that to the idea of a Flat Earth?
 This well structured talk then took us through the “facts” of why the Earth is flat and showing how each was flawed.

 “The age range in the audience was very wide; the number and quality of the questions from younger children through to parents demonstrated how much they had gained from this talk.”

 If you would like Good Thinking to speak to your students, we’d like to hear from you.
-In exchange for a £400 contribution to our charity (and no additional expenses), we will happily visit your school and give a 45-minute long lecture, followed by an extensive Q&A. We are also offering this lecture for free for up to five Merseyside-based schools.
-To find out more, please contact email@example.com.
+In exchange for a £400 contribution to our charity (plus travel expenses), we will happily visit your school and give a 45-minute long lecture, followed by an extensive Q&A. We are also offering this lecture for free for up to five Merseyside-based schools.
+To find out more, please contact firstname.lastname@example.org.